Setakat/Bismuth.Ldap/README.md

 string ErrorMessage - Contains the error message from the LDAP server if one occured.
 ```

-A variety of Request and Response objects are available that cover the majority of the LDAP operations
+A variety of Request and Response objects are available that cover the majority of the LDAP operations.
+More information can be found in the [Wiki](../../wiki).

 ## Contributions